Projects

 The preference for H&Ls is strong as Bacolod residents and investors still prefer larger, open spaces.

-converting brownfield properties such as the old airport into mixed-use communities; exploring land around the fringes of Bacolod City; aggressively developing affordable and economic units; and acquiring developable land near the government’s planned infrastructure projects.
+Overall, we see sustained demand drivers in Bacolod City and the developers should be quick in cashing in on residential opportunities by: converting brownfield properties such as the old airport into mixed-use communities; exploring land around the fringes of Bacolod City; aggressively developing affordable and economic units; and acquiring developable land near the government’s planned infrastructure projects.

 Bacolod City will likely remain an attractive location for H&L and condominium projects, but a more aggressive launch of residential projects in the city pushes developers to look for alternative sites.